ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Bare Metal Server
 {: #vc_hybrid_overview-bare-metal}

-You can order four or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
+Your instance contains four or more {{site.data.keyword.baremetal_short}} with the server configuration selected at initial deployment.
-  * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-  * **Cascade Lake**: 2-CPU Intel Cascade Lake generation servers (Intel Xeon 5200/6200 series) with your selected CPU model and RAM size.
-  * **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

 ### Networking
 {: #vc_hybrid_overview-networking}

-The following networking components are ordered:
+Your instance contains the following networking components:
 *  10 Gbps dual public and private network uplinks.
 *  Three VLANs (Virtual LANs): one public VLAN and two private VLANs.
 *  One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching additional VXLANs to new logical interfaces on the DLR.